Realtime API Reference

 Sec-WebSocket-Accept: 87kiC/LI5WgXG52nSylnfXdz260=

-Malformed Request
+Malformed request

 A malformed handshake request will result in one of the following HTTP responses: